Object Detection in Aerial Images: A Large-Scale Benchmark and Challenges

 \section{Acknowledgment}

-This research is supported by NSFC projects under the contracts No.61771350 and No.41501462.
-The aerial images in DOTA-v2.0 are provided by CycloMedia B.V.
-The authors gratefully acknowledge the support.
-Nan Xue is supported by China Scholarship Council.
-We thank Huan Yi, Fan Hu, Pu Jin, Xinyi Tong, Xuan Hu, Zhipeng Dong, Liang Wu, Jun Tang, Linyan Cui, Duoyou Zhou, Tengteng Huang, and all the others who involved in the annotations of DOTA.
-We also thank Jinwang wang for valuable discussions in details of paramater settings.
-The numerical calculations in this paper have been done on the supercomputing system in the Supercomputing Center of Wuhan University. \fi
+We thank the the support of CycloMedia B.V. for providing the airborne images in DOTA-v2.0.
+We thank Huan Yi, Zhipeng Lin, Fan Hu, Pu Jin, Xinyi Tong, Xuan Hu, Zhipeng Dong, Liang Wu, Jun Tang, Linyan Cui, Duoyou Zhou, Tengteng Huang, and all the others who involved in the annotations of DOTA.
+We also thank Zhen Zhu for his advice on running Faster R-CNN, and Jinwang Wang for valuable discussions in details of parameter settings.
+The numerical calculations in this paper have been done on the supercomputing system in the Supercomputing Center of Wuhan University.

 \ifCLASSOPTIONcaptionsoff

 \fi

 { }